 The secondary objective of the treatment is for it to be as comfortable as possible.
 Patients do not typically feel pain during treatment; most are very relaxed and some even go to sleep.
 Patients can experience temporary soreness following treatment since muscles which have not been used are being worked in a new way.
 Cold packs are used to relieve soreness which usually passes as treatment develops and the body adapts.

 Do I need to do any exercise or activity?

 Yes, though nothing too strenuous!
-The goal of the spinal rehabilitation programme is to improve mobility, relieve pain and create a platform for activity.
+The goal of the spinal rehabilitation program is to improve mobility, relieve pain and create a platform for activity.
 As treatment progresses you will be given gentle exercises to perform and shown how to look after your back properly.
 Exercise and activity are an important part of long term rehabilitation.